zeromistakes/synebo-test-task/README.md

 └── ...
 \```

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ---

-Thank you for checking out the Synebo Todo application!
+Thank you for checking out!
 If you have any questions or suggestions, feel free to open an issue or reach out.
 Happy coding!